rizzo-rocks/satellite-tasker/README.md

 ### Notes
 * What sort of data would I even be working with?
 Key objects: satellite, ground station, tasks.
 Create Python dataclasses for each, try to represent relevant fields (lots of guesswork here).
 Create fake satellite/ground station JSON's, write a  task generator script for the task objects.
 * Need a way to calculate visibility windows....
-* Takes me back to the first bullet-point with TLE's (Two-Line Element Set).
+* Fun fact: TLE's exist (Two-Line Element Set).
 Orbital mechanic data format (inclination, RAAN, eccentricity, argument of perigee, mean anomaly, mean motion, revolution number).
 See skyfield-tle-sandbox branch for a crash course on TLE's (and Skyfield).
 For dummy satellite data, use some TLE's from https://celestrak.org/.
+Orbital data can still be represented by JSON or CSV irl but I like having data already made to play with.
+Plus it's a really good into to the relevant physical aspects to consider.

 ### Sources
 * https://davincisatellite.nl/task-scheduling-on-the-satellite/